She Loves Biscotti

 As you probably know, the pith is the white part situated just beneath the outer peel of any citrus fruit.
 Oranges, grapefruits, lemons, mandarins and limes all have this spongy white pith.

-Despite the fact that we need to remove the pith for our marinated olives recipe, once removed, you can freeze the pith and the next time you are making that smoothie, just throw the pith in!
+Although we need to remove the pith for our marinated olives recipe, once removed, you can freeze the pith and the next time you are making that smoothie, throw the pith in!
 A little nutrition boost for the win 😉

 How to remove the zest from an orange: